Board of Directors

 Christina Kiely, VP of Education & Advocacy

 Christina Kiely (Director/Producer/Writer) has been producing and directing documentaries for over 25 years.
-She wrote, directed and produced ABC News’ first digital documentary series, A Murder On Orchard Street and co-produced the accompanying podcast to the 7-part series (2018) – which hit #1 on Apple Podcasts.
-In 2004 she was nominated for an Emmy for her work on the ABC News documentary series NYPD 24/7.
-While at ABC she also produced for the series In the Jury Room and the weekly news magazine Primetime Mondays.
-Outside of ABC, Christina has produced and directed numerous programs, including the A&E Biography of Yo-Yo Ma, 12 hours of the TLC series Code Blue, the PBS weekly news magazine Rights & Wrongs: Human Rights Television, and various documentaries for the International Labor Organization of the United Nations.
-She is in production on Strong Girls: The Sixsters, a feature documentary about an all-girl Ukrainian rock band who fled the war and became anti-war ambassadors, co-producing and directing with Sean Gullette.
-And she is in development on Ace to Ace, a docu-series about diversifying the world of tennis and its next generation of stars (James Blake, Chanda Rubin, Ivan Lendl, the Bryan Brothers and more, attached).
+She has an Emmy nomination for her work on the ABC News documentary series NYPD 24/7 and wrote, directed and produced ABC News’ first digital documentary series, A Murder On Orchard Street. and co-produced the accompanying podcast to the 7-part series (2018) – which hit #1 on Apple Podcasts.
+Outside of ABC, Christina has produced and directed numerous programs, including the A&E Biography of Yo-Yo Ma, 12 hours of the New York Times series Code Blue, the PBS weekly news magazine Rights & Wrongs: Human Rights Television, and numerous documentaries for the International Labor Organization of the United Nations.
+Kiely is co-producing and directing several projects with filmmaker Sean Gullette, including Strong Girls: The Sixsters, a feature documentary about an all-girl Ukrainian rock band who fled the war and became anti-war ambassadors.
 Kiely is also part of a screenwriting duo with her sister, author Maria Kiely.
-Their fictional family comedy We Should Celebrate is in development.
+Their fictional family comedy We Should Celebrate is in development with Producer Amenya Makuku.
+Christina proudly serves on the Executive Boards of the non-profit organization Kids Rock For Kids, where she produces and directs music videos and mentors teen videographers and editors and the Executive Board of New York Women in Film and Television, where she is the VP of Education and Advocacy.

 Sibyl Reymundo-Santiago, VP of Special Events